Azure/azure-sdk-for-js/sdk/communication/arm-communication/README.md

     }
 };

-// Defining an object that specifies identity type as System Assigned for the new resource. const result = await client.communicationServices.beginCreateOrUpdate(resourceGroup, resourceName, resource);
+const result = await client.communicationServices.beginCreateOrUpdate(resourceGroup, resourceName, resource);
 ```

 To create a user-assigned managed identity, your account needs the Managed Identity Contributor role assignment.
-An app can have multiple user assigned managed identities.
+An resource can have multiple user assigned managed identities.

 `The Managed Identity Contributor role assignment`is a built-in Azure role that allows you to managed user-assigned managed identities